kunstmusik/signals/doc/intro.md

 ### Notes

 * History of values for a signal is not a primary concern of this library at this time, though it may be introduced later.
-* Time Counters - Originally considered necessary but removed.
-May reintroduce later.
-Concept was that all Signals had their own notion of time and time counters would change on each update of a ref.
-* Timeline - an observer's view of signals over time.
-A signal is an observer of its own timestate and thus has its own timeline.
-Timelines should be a total view of time over n number of signals.
-Multiple timelines can exist that share observations of signal times.
-(Not yet implemented.)